-The University's four quarter, year round operation system provides an essential flexibility for adult working students.
-AUHS' credits are expressed in quarter units; one quarter unit normally represents no less than one hour of class work and two or more hours of outside study per week for one quarter.
-One and one-half (11⁄2) quarter units are equivalent to one (1) semester units, and one quarter unit is equivalent to 2/3 semester units of credit.
+This University is on a quarter, year round operation system.
+AUHS' credits are expressed in a quarter units: one quarter unit represents no less than one hour of class work and two or more hours of outside study per week for a quarter.
+One and one-half ($1\frac{1}{2}$) quarter units are equivalent to one (1) semester units, and one quarter unit is equivalent to 2/3 semester units of credit.